 “Landlords want to charge more in rent and the prices go up,” he said.
 “And it's very hard to live in Milford, which means that many of us don't have families that can stay here.”

 The commission received about three dozen letters from the public, with all but three in support of the regulation change.

 Changing ADU regulations would make it easier for businesses to hire local residents and for police, firefighters and other public servants to life in town, resident Sarah Bromley wrote.

 “Updating antiquated regulations and making them less restrictive for homeowners is a common sense change that is long overdue,” she said.

 Please feel free to reach out with any questions you may have.

-All In for Milford is a new alliance of community leaders and neighborhood organizations that strive to make Milford a city where everyone has a place to live, everyone's voice is heard, and we all can thrive.
+All In for Milford is an alliance of community leaders and neighborhood organizations that strive to make Milford a city where everyone has a place to live, everyone's voice is heard, and we all can thrive.

 all materials copyright © 2023